Brussels is the capital city of Belgium with the city population of 1 million inhabitants.

 TRANSPORT & TAXIS RISK : MEDIUM

 When the risk of using taxis in Brussels is concerned, there is a constant possibility of being overcharged or driven around the city.
 Licensed taxis are always a better solution.
-You should be vigilant when in public transport due to the fact that pickpockets or bag snatchers might happen to be there.
+You should be vigilant when in public transport because pickpockets or bag snatchers might happen to be there.

 PICKPOCKETS RISK : HIGH

-Unfortunately, Brussels is considered one of the top capital cities where pickpocket risk is at the very high level.
-The whole Belgium is believed to be unsafe regarding thieves, especially at train stations and subways.
+Unfortunately, Brussels is considered one of the top capital cities where pickpocket risk is at a very high level.
+The whole of Belgium is believed to be unsafe regarding thieves, especially at train stations and subways.

 NATURAL DISASTERS RISK : LOW

-Brussels, as well as the whole Belgium, are not exposed to any natural disaster risk.
+Brussels, as well as the whole of Belgium, is not exposed to any natural disaster risk.

 MUGGING RISK : MEDIUM

 When the risk of being mugged is concerned, Belgium is, generally, a safe country.
 However, certain zones of Brussels should be avoided.
-In order to stay safe and get familiar with those dangerous zones, tourists should ask for the local advice.
+To stay safe and get familiar with those dangerous zones, tourists should ask for local advice.

 TERRORISM RISK : HIGH

-Recent happenings show that there is a possibility that terrorist attack repeat in this country, so it is advised to stay away from demonstrations and other forms of gatherings.
+Recent happenings show that there is a possibility that a terrorist attack repeats in this country, so it is advised to stay away from demonstrations and other forms of gatherings.